MossFrog/P2P-Chat/README.md

 Works on a local internet connection that utilizes RJ-45 cables.

-You mus manually enter an IP address for the destined target.
+You must manually enter an IP address for the destined target.

 Ports must be exclusive for each user.